 All prices are for 7 days/ 6 nights, per person.

 Basic Package – Eco Tent @ Eco Beach Resort

 Twin or Double Room: $2,200

 – Basic package includes non-air-conditioned Eco Tent accommodation at Eco Beach Resort

 Comfort Package – Garden View Eco Villa @ Eco Beach Resort

 – Comfort package includes air conditioned Garden View Eco Villa at Eco Beach Resort

 Upgrade Package – Ocean View Eco Villa @ Eco Beach Resort

 Single Room: $3,400

-– Upgrade package includes Ocean View Villa at Eco Beach Resort
+– Upgrade package includes air conditioned Ocean View Villa at Eco Beach Resort

 6 nights accommodation • transfers from Broome • experienced naturalist guides • guided bird activities • turtle viewing and monitoring • meals as indicated • Aboriginal cultural tour